 IVF Failure Reasons: Why Implantation Fails After IVF?Fertility Treatment

 One of the most effective biotechnological methods in treating infertility is IVF treatment.
-The retrieved eggs and sperm are fertilized in the laboratory during this treatment, and the resulting embryo is transferred to the female partner’s uterus.
-However, some couples may face IVF failure due to high maternal age, low egg quality, a problem in embryo development in the laboratory, implantation failure, etc. This article discusses IVF failure symptoms and causes and proposes some techniques to lower its risk.
+The retrieved eggs and sperm are fertilized in the laboratory during this treatment, and the resulting embryo is transferred to the female partner's uterus.
+However, some couples may face IVF failure due to high maternal age, low egg quality, a problem in embryo development in the laboratory, implantation failure, etc. This article discusses IVF failure symptoms and causes of IVF failure with some techniques to lower its risk.

 Good Candidates for IVF

-Contrary to common belief, IVF is not suitable for all infertile couples; people with the following features are considered ideal candidates for this treatment.
+Contrary to common belief, IVF is unsuitable for all infertile couples; people with the following features are considered ideal candidates for this treatment.

 - Women with blockage or damage in one or both fallopian tubes;